jay-framework/jay/design-log/22 - serialized mutable.md

 }
 ```

+#### Note 1.1 - update on Immer

+Reading the Immer source again, I can see that for objects there is the `state.assigned_` member which marks which object
+properties have been updated or deleted.

+We can extend the idea for `array`s to also include `added` and `removed` `array` items, those making the above algorithm
+redundant and making for a simpler solution.

 #### Note 2 - optimizing serialization of mutable

 The problem with mutable serialization is the requirement to serialize the `revnum`.